Sales funnel vs sales pipeline: the complete guide

 What is a sales funnel?

-The sales funnel looks at the whole customer journey from the point of view of a lead.
-The funnel is often illustrated differently, so it may not always feature the six stages outlined here.
+The funnel is often divided into three main sections – top, middle, and bottom – but can be broken down differently within these, so it may not always feature all of the six stages outlined below.
 A common, simpler version shows AIDA – Awareness, Interest, Desire, and Action.

 Sales funnel graphic

-Broadly speaking, everyone agrees that there are three overarching stages.
-First is top of the funnel (TOFU), which describes the awareness and discovery phases.
+1. First is top of the funnel (TOFU), which describes the awareness and discovery phases.
 Here, the lead is first brought into your orbit through marketing.

-Next is the middle of the funnel (MOFU), which covers evaluation and intent.
+2. Next is the middle of the funnel (MOFU), which covers evaluation and intent.
 The lead begins to consider making a purchase with you.

-Finally (and I think you’re probably ahead of me on this one) is the bottom of the funnel (BOFU), where purchase and loyalty happen.
+3. Finally (and I think you’re probably ahead of me on this one) is the bottom of the funnel (BOFU), where purchase and loyalty happen.

-Beyond closing, opportunities exist to provide further value, foster loyalty, upsell, and gain referrals.
+6. Loyalty: Before and after closing, opportunities exist to provide further value, foster loyalty, upsell, and gain referrals.
 Continuing to market to your customers increases the likelihood of another sale or contract renewal.

 How to develop your sales funnel